Similes for Confident with Explanation and Examples

 1. She stood as confident as a queen on her throne, and her presence filled the room.

-2. He spoke as confident as royalty, although the crowd was large.
+2. He spoke as confidently as royalty, although the crowd was large.

-3. She answered as confident as a queen, yet remained kind.
+3. She answered as confidently as a queen, yet remained kind.

-4. He walked forward as confident as a ruler, so others respected him.
+4. He walked forward as confidently as a ruler, so others respected him.

-5. She smiled as confident as a queen in control, and she felt strong.
+5. She smiled as confidently as a queen in control, and she felt strong.

 Best Use: “You look so graceful today.”
 “I feel as confident as a queen on her throne.”